risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-user.md

 | *new_user_name* | The new name of the user. |
 | *system_permission* | See [the options for system permissions of the `CREATE USER` command](/sql/commands/sql-create-user.md#system-permissions).|

-For the parameters of altering the user authentication method.
-The `jwks_url` and `issuer` parameters are mandatory.
+For the alter user authentication method, the `jwks_url` and `issuer` parameters are mandatory.
 On the other hand, `other_params_should_match` is an optional parameter that will be validated against `jwt.claims`.
-Please ensure that all keys in the options are in **lowercase**.
+Ensure that all keys in the options are in **lowercase**.

 :::note
 `kid` and `alg` are required in the header of JWT, and `kid` is also required in the JWKs returned by the JWKS server.
 All parameters set in user creation (except `jwks_url`) will be checked in the claims of JWT.
 Any mismatch will deny the login process.